ADAMthesmarty/SCIENCE-FAIR/README.md

 DIRECTIONS:
+1. Open SCIENCE-FAIR.html
-1. Download the raw file(all the way to your right)
+2. Download the raw file(all the way to your right)
-2. Click open file
+3. Click open file
-3. DONE!
+4. DONE!